bensonchoyintuitas/ambo_sim/README.md

     2. Synthea API to generate base patient demographics and medical history
     3. Synthea API + LLM to generate more comprehensive FHIR resources
    - Each generated patient serves as a "seed" for further simulation
-   - See [PATIENT-SCHEMA.md](PATIENT-SCHEMA.md) for detailed patient schema documentation

 ## LLM Enhancement (optional)
    - The LLM (either Llama 3.1 8B or Gemma 2B) processes Synthea patient data using a template prompt that: